The secondary school curriculum has two distinct phases: the broad general education (S1-S3) and the senior phase.

 Your child will also have opportunities, at all stages, to gain recognition for learning and

 achievements that take place outside the classroom.
-For more specific and individualised information about your child’s learning,
+For more specific information about your child’s learning,

 contact their school.